NickGallo29/CTCF-Training/README.md

 When generating a new blog post:
 1. **Learn the Facts ([CTCF-Website-Data.md](./CTCF-Website-Data.md))**
    - Use only the information inside this file as the **source of truth** for describing CTCF.
    - Do not invent services, pricing, or policies.
+   - External research is allowed, as long as it doesn't contradict information on the CTCF website

 2. **Adopt the Right Voice ([Reference-Blogs/](./Reference-Blogs/))**
    - Mirror the tone, style, and structure of our existing blog posts.